-The CTP workshop focuses on using free or low-cost smartphone apps for collecting field data including GPS waypoints, tracks and photographs and digital survey or field forms.
+The CTP workshop focuses on using free or low-cost web and mobile apps for collecting field data including GPS waypoints, tracks and photographs and digital survey or field forms.
 Data can then be displayed in a online web mapping tool like Google Maps.
 Apps and web tools used in the workshop are outlined below.
-Participants should download these apps and set up user accounts prior to the start of the workshop.
+Participants should install these apps and set up user accounts prior to the start of the workshop.

 The Conservation Training Partnerships workshop is very hands-on.
-Below are copies of the "cookbook" style exercises completed in the workshop.
+Below are copies of the "cookbook" style exercises completed in the workshop, web and mobile app video tutorials and resources guides.
 Resource Guides are intended to provide additional information about an app or tool.

-A story map showcasing community conservation projects from past NRCA participants and the geospatial tools and technology used to enhance project outcomes.
+An ArcGIS StoryMap showcasing community conservation projects from past Natural Resources Conservation Academy participants and the geospatial tools and technology used to enhance project outcomes.

-If you have any questions about the CTP, please feel free to contact: Laura Cisneros, CTP Program Coordinator
+If you have any questions about the CTP, please feel free to contact: Nicole Freidenfelds, CTP Program Coordinator